WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 ##### Advanced Parameters

-- you can switch any standart parameter to advanced at any time. **You cannot go back from standart to advanced**
+- you can switch any standard parameter to advanced at any time. **You cannot go back from standart to advanced**

 * with advanced parameters your parameter can have **up to 8KB of size**.
 This is **twice the size of a regular one**.

-- with advanced parameters you can get **really granual per parameter policies**.
+- with advanced parameters you can get **really granular per parameter policies**.

 #### Billing

 - **SSM itself is free** but there are various services that have some cost:
-  - **on prem instance managment** is NOT free
+  - **on prem instance management** is NOT free
   - **advanced parameter store** is NOT free.
   - **SSM automation** is NOT free.